Start a reusable grocery bag company by following these 9 steps:

-Choosing the right name is very important.
-If you don’t have a name in mind already, read our detailed guide on how to name a business or get some help brainstorming a name with our Reusable Grocery Bag Company Business Name Generator.
+Choosing the right name is important and challenging.
+If you don’t already have a name in mind, visit our How to Name a Business guide or get help brainstorming a name with our Reusable Grocery Bag Company Name Generator

 STEP 2: Form a legal entity

-Establishing a legal business entity such as an LLC prevents you from being personally liable if your reusable grocery bag company is sued.
-There are many business structures to choose from including: Corporations, LLC's, and DBA's.
+Establishing a legal business entity such as an LLC or corporation protects you from being held personally liable if your reusable grocery bag company is sued.

 Form Your LLC